RileyParsons/Projects_and_work/README.md

 - Numpy

 ### Status
 Completed project before set deadline during internship period.
-Looking at the project now I think I could improve this now with a better training pipeline and data augmentation.
+In retrospect this could be improved with a better training pipeline and data augmentation.

 ## Web Scraping Demo
-University project to demonstrait usage of web scraping for creating custom data weighting multipliers for predictive models based on key words.
+University project to demonstrate usage of web scraping for creating custom data weighting multipliers for predictive models based on key words.
 The script for Romeo and Juliet was used for this.

 - Python
 - Beautiful Soup